AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 The Fall 2018 subteam's work comprised research, design, fabrication, and basic experimentation to begin development of a reactor to remove excess dissolved gas from influent water in AguaClara plants.

 The subteam's research focused on developing a fluidized bed reactor that would encourage bubble formation by providing bubble nucleation sites.
 The subteam gathered literature on the relevant concepts such as fluidization, bubble nucleation, and gas solubility.
-As shown in the Analysis of Literature section, the subteam combined key variables to derive [Equation 8](#Equation-8) for the approximate solubility of a gas in water.
+As detailed in the Analysis of Literature section, the subteam combined key variables to derive [Equation 8](#Equation-8) for the approximate solubility of a gas in water.

-The subteam then determined relevant system parameters (eg. sand bed porosity and sand grain diameter) experimentally, and designed and fabricated a small-scale fluidized bed reactor.
+The subteam then experimentally determined relevant system parameters (eg. sand bed porosity and sand grain diameter), and designed and fabricated a small-scale fluidized bed reactor.
 Python code was developed to facilitate easy calculation of the fluidization velocity and fluidization flow of the sand bed.
 Code was also written to calculate the head loss through the reactor's effluent tubing.

 After fabricating the prototype system, the subteam ran basic tests to determine its functionality.
 The reactor's sand bed failed to consistently fluidize while using a 100 RPM peristaltic pump.
 However, the Spring 2019 subteam recently acquired a 600 RPM peristaltic pump, pictured in Figure 3, to incorporate into the system.

 Further specifics concerning the work of the Fall 2018 semester are described in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).

-The subteam looks forward to future testing of the prototype to confirm it's functionality, optimize its performance, and to eventually develop a practical reactor.
+The subteam looks forward to testing the prototype to confirm it's functionality, optimize its performance, and to eventually develop a practical reactor.

 ## Bibliography